-- [10] The events subject to the complaint commence in November 2016.
-Mr I suffered a stroke in February 2017.
+- [10] Mr I suffered a stroke in February 2017.
 A medical report the Authority provided says Mr I presented in February with an apparent anterior circulation transient ischemic attack (TIA).
 He had speech difficulty and confusion.
 The report refers to Mr I reporting fluctuations in his condition.
 The report discusses ongoing language dysfunction, and some uncertainty as to the cause. - [11] It is not clear when Mr I first experienced TIAs, or other effects on his cognition from a vascular cause. - [12] Accordingly, throughout the time the events giving rise to the complaint occurred, Mr I's mental faculties may not have been functioning well, and the overall trajectory was further and serious decline.
 Certainly, by February 2017 his problems were serious, and I must consider it likely they existed earlier than that.
 The medical report refers to significant underlying causes, which were not new. - [13] While the medical assessment was obviously thorough, it was not an attempt to measure cognitive ability with reference to his professional service delivery; or to put it on a timeline.